Southeast

 The beaches in Gulf Shores at sunset. credit: Pixabay

-Located along Alabama’s white sands beaches, Gulf Shores and Orange Beach are favorite beach getaway for families.
-So when we were given the chance to experience a few nights at the beach, my heart leapt.
-Between the gulf breezes, the fun outdoor activities for families and the pristine white beaches and its emerald green water, it was an easy yes for my family.
-Here are the top things to do outdoors in Gulf Shores with families.
+Gulf Shores and Orange Beach are favorite beach getaways for families along Alabama’s white sand beaches.
+Between the gulf breezes, the fun outdoor activities and the emerald green water, my heart leaped the last time we visited as a family.
+Here are the top things to do in Gulf Shores with families.

-Top Things to do Outdoors in Gulf Shores
+9 Top Things to Do Outdoors in Gulf Shores

 Beach at Gulf Shores, Alabama